 6. Using a permanent marker, label an appropriately sized paper bag with the information below (use large yard-debris paper bags for high-volume crops like corn).
-Remember that you will need to clip and sort any non-crop biomass into the herbGroups listed in Table 8 of RD[04], so label additional smaller 8# or 25# craft paper bags for this biomass, if present.
+Remember that you will need to clip and sort any non-crop biomass into the herbGroups listed in Table 10 of RD[04], so label additional smaller 8# or 25# craft paper bags for this biomass, if present.

-Note: Bags may optionally be labeled with pre-affixed barcodes.
+Note: To improve sample tracking, bags should be labeled with pre-affixed barcodes.

-- boutNumber - date; use YYYYMMDD format - clipID; e.g. BLAN_001_126 - herbGroup; for crops, this will simply be the crop type (e.g., 'corn', 'soy', etc.), and for non-crop biomass, herbGroup values are identical to those in RD[04]. - bagCount; the total # of bags generated from a given clipID (for Field Ops tracking purposes only). - 7.
+- weekBoutBegan; use ISO week format, e.g., '47' - date; use YYYYMMDD format - clipID; e.g. BLAN_001_126 - herbGroup; for crops, this will simply be the crop type (e.g., 'corn', 'soy', etc.), and for non-crop biomass, herbGroup values are identical to those in RD[04]. - bagCount; the total # of bags generated from a given clipID (for Field Ops tracking purposes only). - 7.
 Clip and sort all crop and herbaceous non-crop biomass rooted within the Clip Strip.
-Recall that an individual must be ≥ 50% rooted within the Clip Strip to be counted as 'in' for clipping.
+Recall that an individual must be \geq 50% rooted within the Clip Strip to be counted as 'in' for clipping.